 Welcome To Service Dog Laws Florida

 Welcome to our service dog laws in Florida guide and FAQ page, updated for 2023.
 Service dog laws in Florida require that a specially trained service dog (sometimes called an assistance dog, in housing situations and in Europe) be allowed to accompany a person with a disability to all public accommodations and public carriers, with a few exceptions.
 There are multiple laws that govern the use of these special animals.
+For a related article, check out our guide to Emotional Support Animal Laws in Florida.

 In this detailed guide, we’ll go through some of the most common questions about service dogs in the state of Florida.
 This includes where they are allowed in public, housing information, what businesses need to know, plus much more.